henchicky/FlashCardGame/README.md

 Flash Card Game

-Backend is written in .NET Core
-Frontend is written in VueTS
+Backend is written in .NET Core, Frontend is written in VueTS

 Instructions for running in local
 - Frontend